 Matthew Pollard: Well, I’m really interested in another introvert doing something that everyone knows that introverts aren’t great at.
 At least that’s what the world thinks.
 So let’s confront that topic for a second.
 Do you believe that introverts are disadvantaged to struggle more with networking, or is it just kind of popular psychology?

 Matthew Alderton: I think that we can struggle more with networking.
 I’m not sure that we should necessarily struggle more with networking.
-I think there’s just that typical intimidation anxiety that we have around walking into a room full of people potentially having to introduce ourselves in front of a whole room of people.
+I think there’s just that typical intimidation or social anxiety that we have around walking into a room full of people potentially having to introduce ourselves in front of a whole room of people.
 And, you know, many of us right now are probably getting that anxiety, adrenaline feeling just talking about it.

 And I can certainly relate to that.
 And it’s funny because people have always said to me, I can’t believe you’re an introvert.
 And it’s it’s just like the reality is you’ve just got to fake it, too.
 You make it sometimes.
 But certainly there’s, you know, we all need to learn a few tips and tricks to make sure that we position ourselves great and have a fun time at networking.